miafranc/rrepps/README.md

 ### Training and testing vanilla CNNs

-For training and testing CNNs (currently implemented: ResNet-34, ResNet-50, DenseNet-121, DenseNet-161, ConvNeXt-T), `baseline.py` has to be used either with the `--train` or the `--test` arguments.
+For training and testing CNNs; currently implemented: ResNet-34, ResNet-50, DenseNet-121, DenseNet-161, ConvNeXt-T.
 Every parameter (e.g. model used, learning rate, training and test image folders, etc.) is controlled via `settings.py`.
 The description of the available parameters will be given below.

-...
+Command-line arguments:
+* `--train` - trains the CNN;
+* `--test` - tests the model;
+* `--svm` - if used with `--test`, tests the SVM;
+* `--finetuned` - if used with `--train`, fine-tunes the model; if used with `--test`, uses the fine-tuned SVM.

+Corruptions can also be applied to the test images via `settings.py`.

 ### The XSVM model

 The XSVM can be trained and tested using the `xsvm.py` script.

-Similarly to the above, it has the following arguments:
+Command-line arguments:
+* `--generate` - generates the features for training;
 * `--train` - trains the SVM;
-* `--test` - test the SVM;
+* `--test` - tests the SVM;
+* `--build_nn` - builds the neural network using the SVM's classifier weights; it is needed for performing the decomposed Grad-CAM, and to perform fine-tuning.
+* `--visualize FILENAME` -- visualizes the 9 most important positive examples (if negative are needed, it has to be changed in the code);
-* `--vis <filename>` - visualizes the 9 most influential positive and negative training examples.
+* `--visualize_gradcam FILENAME` -- visualizes the 9 most important positive training examples showing the Grad-CAM saliency.

-...

-...
+Only the above options are reachable through command-line arguments, but everything described in the paper can be performed (e.g. calculating layer divesity) from code.

 ### Parameters